About the Programme

-Research students present their work at the regular Research Seminar and participate in the Comparative Literature Graduate Reading Group and the annual Comparative Literature Graduate Conference.
-They also attend other Department seminars as appropriate including at the Global Institutes and the Arts and Humanities Festival.
+Research students present their work at the weekly Comparative Literature Research Seminar and participate in the Comparative Literature Graduate Reading Group.
+They also attend other Department seminars as appropriate (Classics, German etc,).
 The various Institutes of the University of London School of Advanced Study run a wealth of seminars.
 In addition, King's Comparative Literature plays a pivotal role in the London Intercollegiate Comparative Studies network, which hosts its own seminars.

 Training involves the Research Seminar; courses organised by the King's Centre for Doctoral Studies; and specialised research training in the University of London's School of Advanced Study.
 In addition, you can enhance or broaden your language competence through daytime or evening classes in the Modern Language Centre.
 All Comparative Literature research students have the opportunity to acquire teaching experience

 £5,550 per year (MPhil/PhD, Comparative Literature with the University of Hong Kong or National University of Singapore) UK/EU

 Part-time tuition fees: £2,780 per year (MPhil/PhD, Comparative Literature) UK/EU

 Current regulations allow some students to pay UK tuition fees on the basis of their EU citizenship or residency.
 Until these eligibility criteria are changed, the EU tuition fee will remain the same as the UK tuition fee.

 How good is research at King’s College London in English Language and Literature?

 FTE Category A staff submitted: 44.50

 Research output data provided by the Research Excellence Framework (REF)Click here to see the results for all UK universities